revel/revel/README.md

 ## Announcements

-### Limited Resources
+### Apology and Thanks

 The Revel team has lagged behind on our ideal release cycle of every 6 weeks.
-I know Revel is a open source project developed by volunteers, but I wanted to apologize for the delay.
-I also want to publicly acknowledge my gratitude for @pushrax's hard work in assisting me in this release as well as other active community members in helping us fix bugs and further enhance Revel's features.
+I know Revel is an open source project developed by volunteers, but I wanted to apologize for the delay.
+I also want to publicly acknowledge my gratitude for @pushrax's hard work in assisting me in this release as well as @verdverm,
+@landr0id and other active community members in helping us fix bugs and further enhance Revel's features.

 Thank you!

 View the [v0.10.0 release notes](https://github.com/revel/revel/releases/tag/v0.10.0) for all of the relevant changes.

-- Brenden
+- @brendensoares

 ### v1.0 Goal